 - WordPress Post Categories – Grouping Features

-- Step 5 – Using WordPress Post Categories Effectively
+- Step 5 – Using WordPress Categories Effectively

 Using WordPress Post Categories

-Default WordPress post web addresses aren’t really search engine friendly.
-In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.
+By default, post URLs in WordPress are not search engine friendly.
+In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-If you have not yet configured your permalinks, then we recommend doing so first before configuring your categories.
+If you have not yet configured your permalinks, then we recommend doing so now before configuring your post categories.

 Step 2: Make A List Of Your Main Topics

-Maintaining your content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for better search engine results.
+Maintaining content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to boost your site’s optimization for better SEO.

-The first step, then, is to carefully work out what kind of broad “topics” you will write about and publish on your site.
+We recommend, therefore, planning what kind of broad “topics” you will write about.
 These can be topics related to your niche, your business, or your industry.

-When creating your list of topics, remember to include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.
+When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
+This is important in terms of establishing your site as an online authority that visitors will want to come back repeatedly to and/or refer to others.